 Gusto Spending Account—an alternative option

 Gusto does not offer payroll cards (prepaid debit cards), but we do offer the option for employees to apply for a Gusto Spending Account1—a personal checking account—which comes with a debit card2.

 Unlike a payroll card, a Gusto Spending Account is a personal bank account that an employee must apply for directly.
 There are several benefits to this type of account, but approval is not guaranteed.

 1. The Gusto Cash Account, savings goals, and spending account are issued by nbkc bank, Member FDIC.

 2. The Gusto Debit Card is issued by nbkc bank pursuant to a license from Visa U.S.A.
 Inc.

-Once updated, we'll automatically resend the payments to the updated direct deposit account in the next few business days.
-If no action is taken within 12 business days, we'll return the direct deposit payment back to the company's bank account.
+Once the bank account information is updated, we'll automatically resend any payments to the updated direct deposit account in the next few business days.